 - Foreign Teaming and foreign countries/companies participating;

 - Threat assessment and countermeasure attack tree;

 - AT system level techniques and subsystem AT techniques investigated;

 - System maintenance plan with respect to AT;

-- Recommended solution to include system, subsystem and component level;
+- The recommended solution to include system, subsystem, and component level;

 - Determination of how long AT is intended to delay hostile or foreign exploitation or reverse-engineering efforts;